erasmolpa/profile/README.md

 - **Responsibilities:**
     - I was involved in several projects simultaneously, including projects for the state post company Correos.
 One of the notable projects was the technological update of the transfer money system, which involved integration with other systems like PayPal and Western Union
     - Mentoring and training Internalship, middle and senior engineers.
-    - Leadering Technical architecture decissions for multiple customers/projects.
+    - Leading Technical architecture decisions for multiple customers/projects.
-    - Helping internalship engineers in their carrer path, mentoring, giving support and providing trainings about best practices, coding and testing.
+    - Helping internship engineers in their career path, mentoring, giving support and providing training about best practices, coding and testing.

 - **Technologies:**
     - Frontend: JSP, JSF 2.x, Prime Faces 4.x, Spring MVC